linode/docs/docs/applications/containers/install-docker-ce-debian/index.md

         sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/debian $(lsb_release -cs) stable"

     {{< note >}}
-If you get an `E: Package 'docker-ce' has no installation candidate` error, this is because the stable version of docker is not yet available.
+If you get an `E: Package 'docker-ce' has no installation candidate` error, this is because the stable version of Docker is not yet available.
 Therefore, you will need to use the edge / test repository.

     sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable edge test"
 {{< /note >}}